 Participants may find it helpful to read ‘Attachment across the Lifecourse’ (Howe 2011) prior to attending.

 - Consider assessment and treatment considerations & gain further insight into the unique challenges and considerations which face clinicians working with children and families with attachment difficulties

 - Consider some of the psychological, social, and learning implications of children with attachment difficulties

 - Gain further knowledge around wider related issues such as working effectively with multidisciplinary colleagues involved with children and young people with attachment difficulties

 Facilitator: Dr Mariëtte Henning-Pugh CPsychol

-Dr Mariëtte Henning-Pugh is a chartered child and family clinical psychologist with extensive experience of working with children and young people and their families with a wide range of attachment difficulties and trauma presentations across multiple settings.
+Dr Mariëtte Henning-Pugh is a clinical psychologist with extensive experience of working with children and young people and their families with a wide range of attachment difficulties and trauma presentations across multiple settings.

 Currently Dr Henning-Pugh works across two NHS Trusts, and in private practice, with children and families on the edge of care and where children have been adopted or placed in foster or kinship care.

 Please note: online bookings will close at midday on 8 July 2019.